Sparser Johnson-Lindenstrauss Transforms: Introduction

 Even aside from streaming applications, several practical situations give rise to vectors with $\|x\|_0 \ll d$.
 For example, a common similarity measure for comparing text documents in data mining and information retrieval is cosine similarity \cite{TSK05}, which is approximately preserved under any JL embedding.
 Here, a document is represented as a bag of words with the dimensionality $d$ being the size of the lexicon, and we usually would not expect any single document to contain anywhere near $d$ distinct words (i.e., we expect sparse vectors).
 In networking applications, if $x_{i,j}$ counts bytes sent from source $i$ to destination $j$ in some time interval, then $d$ is the total number of IP pairs, whereas we would not expect most pairs of IPs to communicate with each other.
+In linear algebra applications, a rating matrix $A$ may for example have $A_{i,j}$ as user $i$'s score for item $j$ (e.g.\ the Netflix matrix where columns correspond to movies), and we would expect that most users rate only small fraction of all available items.